nickdba/WebSites/nickdba-wp/No_space_while_rman_backup.md

 RMAN> show all;
 ```

-and we are manly interested in `RETENTION POLICY` and `ARCHIVELOG DELETION POLICY`
+and we are mainly interested in `RETENTION POLICY` and `ARCHIVELOG DELETION POLICY`

 ```sql
 CONFIGURE RETENTION POLICY TO RECOVERY WINDOW OF 90 DAYS;